How lipase helps digest fats

 Dietary fats can slow down the emptying of the stomach, delaying digestion of the food mass.
 This leads to bloating and stomach distress.

 - High-fat diets such as the Keto Diet and Paleo Diet are often part of a healthy lifestyle, but the extra fat and oil in the diets may produce unwanted effects such as increased flatulence and fatty stools.
-Because fats delay stomach-emptying, food can start fermenting in the stomach and produce gas.
 Breaking down the fats may help prevent these issues.

 Lipase is a necessary enzyme to digest dietary fats.
-The use of lipase supplements, such as Lypazyme, can help break down the fats and produce essential short-chain fatty acids.
+The use of lipase supplements can help break down the fats and produce essential short-chain fatty acids.
 If you try a lipase supplement, take it with your meal to ensure it has plenty of time to do its job and give you the benefits of fat breakdown.

 Posted in Digestion;